 © Pete Davies

 Hamish Brown is a British pianist, arranger, and composer based in London.
-His work as an acclaimed and award-winning collaborative artist has spanned the genres of art song, chamber music, concertos and orchestral keyboard for over a decade.
+His diverse work as an acclaimed and award-winning collaborative artist spans the genres of art song, chamber music, concertos and orchestral keyboard.

-In recent years, Hamish has featured as soloist in the Piano Concerto in A minor (Schumann), the Piano Concerto No. 23 in A major (Mozart), and the Concerto for 2 Pianos, 3 Hands (Arnold).
+Hamish has recently featured as soloist in the Piano Concerto in A minor (Schumann), the Piano Concerto No. 23 in A major (Mozart), and the Concerto for 2 Pianos, 3 Hands (Arnold).
 Since 2022, he has also been an official accompanist for the Hastings International Piano Concerto Competition.

-Hamish is in high demand as a skilled and experienced accompanist for conducting courses and masterclasses.
-In this capacity, he has longstanding affiliations with the Royal College of Music (Toby Purser, Peter Stark, Howard Williams), the London Conducting Workshop (John Farrer), the International Conducting Academy (Jonathan Mann), and cherished individual links with renowned pedagogues Colin Metters and Martyn Brabbins.
+In a similar vein, his affinity with the symphonic repertoire has led him to be in high demand as an accompanist for numerous conducting courses and masterclasses.
+In this capacity, he maintains longstanding affiliations with the Royal College of Music, the International Conducting Academy, the London Conducting Workshop, the Purser and Ravì Conducting Academy, and cherished individual links with celebrated pedagogues Colin Metters and Martyn Brabbins.

 © Kirsten McTernan